Crossed products as compact quantum metric spaces: Introduction

 The statements above can be applied to several natural examples, some of which already occur in \cite{HSWZ13}.
 By using a result by Christensen and Ivan on the construction of spectral triples on AF-algebras (see \cite{CI06}), we can equip generalized Bunce-Deddens algebras (as introduced in \cite{Orfanos10} and \cite{Carrion11}) associated with virtually Abelian groups with compact quantum metric space structures.
 More generally, this procedure works for all crossed products associated with suitable actions of virtually Abelian groups on AF-algebras.
-Another family of examples arises from higher-dimensional non-commutative tori, see \cite{Rieffel81} and \cite{Rieffel90}.
+Another family of examples arises from higher-dimensional non-commutative tori; see \cite{Rieffel81} and \cite{Rieffel90}.
 Any such C$^{\ast}$-algebra identifies with an iterated crossed product by actions of the integers $\mathbb{Z}$.
-In particular, a repeated application of the corollary above leads to spectral triples, that satisfy the Lipschitz condition. \\
+In particular, a repeated application of the corollary above leads to spectral metric spaces. \\

 \emph{Structure.} The paper is organized as follows.
-In Section 1 we recall the basic notions of spectral triples, compact quantum metric spaces, and horofunction compactifications.
-In the second one, we explain the construction of odd and even spectral triples on crossed product C$^{\ast}$-algebras by Hawkins, Skalski, White, and Zacharias, introduce the notion of groups that are separated with respect to length functions, and prove the main result of this article.
+In Section 1, we recall the basic notions of spectral triples, compact quantum metric spaces, and horofunction compactifications.
+In the second one, we explain the construction of odd and even spectral triples on crossed product C$^{\ast}$-algebras by Hawkins, Skalski, White, and Zacharias, we introduce the notion of groups that are separated with respect to length functions, and we prove the main result of this article.
 Section 3 is concerned with the study of length functions on free Abelian groups with respect to which these groups are separated.
 We further discuss some implications of Walsh's results in \cite{Walsh07}.
 In the last section, we consider natural examples of C$^{\ast}$-algebras to which the statements of the earlier sections can be applied.
 This selection includes generalized Bunce-Deddens algebras and higher-dimensional non-commutative tori. \\

 \textbf{Acknowledgements.} I am grateful to Adam Skalski and Piotr Nowak for bringing the questions studied in this article to my attention.
 They further contributed by providing fruitful discussions and by giving feedback on an earlier draft of this paper.
 I also wish to thank IMPAN where part of this work was carried out during a research visit.